namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 - Set the current node pointer to the child ('a') node.
 - Moving on to 't'.
 Since current node ('a') has no children, we create a new node for 't' and set it as one of the children of current node ('a').
 - Set the current node pointer to the child ('t') node.
-- Since all characters of the word are finished, we set the current node's ('t') end flag to true as it's a complete path for the word "bat" in the trie.
+- Since all characters of the word are finished, we set the current node's ('t') endOfWord flag to true as it's a complete path for the word "bat" in the trie.
 - Now the trie is no longer empty for the next word to be inserted.
 - Set the current node pointer to root node again.
 - For each character in the given word "ball" check if it's one of the children.